 This village is a full service community with restaurants, accommodations, shops, grocery stores and banks.
 This is an Acadian community and even though they are surrounded by English they have maintained their French language and culture.
 So, this is the time to practice your French.

 Remember that Les Trois Pignons is the local visitor information centre with everything that you might need to know during your visit.
-They'l' also be able to tell you about any special events that you may not be aware of.
+They will also be able to tell you about any special events that you may not be aware of.

 If you continuing south on the Cabot Trail check out the Ceilidh Trail.
-If you love celtic music this is the trail to explore.
+If you love celtic music this is a great area to explore.